openiotstudio/general/README.md

 As a professional learning network, we conduct **action research** to unearth insights around the issues of internet health for IoT.
 Responding to those insights, we make prototypes through **commons-based peer production** to directly impact the **professional development** and the formation of **best practices** among the IoT professionals we work with.

-<<<<<<< HEAD
 We reflect on this process and share what we learn through participartory events and open publications, seeking to strengthen Mozilla's leadership network and influence the IoT larger ecosystem towards a healthier internet.

 These themes are central to the studio: